chen-yaqin/VAE_MNIST/README.md

 ### **4. WAE & GM-VAE**
 - Both excel in reconstruction (lowest MSE: 0.0090-0.0092) but fail in generation (high FID).
-- WAE behaves more like an AE due to its architecture.
+- WAE behaves more like an AE due to its architecture, so its generative capability is poor.
 - GM-VAE likely suffers from overfitting, leading to poor generalization despite strong reconstruction.

 ### **5. Additional Experiment: VQ-VAE**
 - Training VQ-VAE was unstable and required extra tuning.
 - EMA optimization improved stability but required more epochs to converge (more than 10 epochs).
-- Due to limited compute resources, the full results are not included in this analysis, but code is available in [`models/vae.py`](models/vae.py) and [`models/vq.py`](models/vq.py).
+- Due to limited compute resources and time constraints, the full results are not included in this analysis, but code is available in [`models/vae.py`](models/vae.py) and [`models/vq.py`](models/vq.py).

 ---